fmhy/edit/Beginners-Guide.md

 + **[Game Download CSE](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/storage#wiki_game_download_cse)** - Multi-site game download search
 + **[Audio Download CSE](https://cse.google.com/cse?cx=006516753008110874046:ibmyuhh72io) / [2](https://cse.google.com/cse?cx=006516753008110874046:ohobg3wvr_w) / [3](https://cse.google.com/cse?cx=aab218d0aa53e3578)** - Multi-site audio download search

-!!!
-When using Direct Download Links it's generally recommended to use a download manager such as Internet Download Manager (IDM) or JDownloader, they improve the ease of downloading along with the speeds.
-You'll find them [here](#useful-stuff)
+!!!note When using Direct Download Links it's generally recommended to use a download manager such as Internet Download Manager (IDM) or JDownloader, they improve the ease of downloading along with the speeds.
+You'll find them [here](#useful-stuff).
-!!!

 ***

 ### Torrenting 🧲
-!!!warning
-Torrenting can get you in trouble with your ISP, so make sure to use a [VPN](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy#wiki_.25BA_vpn).
+!!!warning Torrenting can get you in trouble with your ISP, so make sure to use a [VPN](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy#wiki_.25BA_vpn).
 Most VPNs offer a killswitch to prevent data leaks, but it's much more effective to [bind your VPN to your client](https://redd.it/ssy8vv), preventing it from connecting at all unless your VPN is on.
-!!!

 + **[qBittorrent](https://www.qbittorrent.org/) / [Transmission](https://transmissionbt.com/) / [Deluge](https://www.deluge-torrent.org/) / [Remote Torrenting](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/torrent#wiki_.25B7_remote_torrenting)** - Torrent clients
 + **[Torrent to GDrive](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/storage#wiki_torrent_to_gdrive)** - Downloads torrents externally & uploads them to gdrive, avoiding the need for a VPN